frankheat/offsecnotes/content/web/vulnerabilities/cors/index.md

 ```

 {{< hint style=warning >}}
-**Warning**: If `Access-Control-Allow-Credentials: true` is also present, an attacker can send authenticated requests from a malicious origin.
+If `Access-Control-Allow-Credentials: true` is also present, an attacker can send authenticated requests from a malicious origin.
 {{< /hint >}}

 **Exploitation Example**